valentinsimeonov/nektakdao/README.md

     5. NO Delegate.
 You vote if you know about the Subject.
 If not, you educate yourself and then Vote, or you simply do not vote as you don;t know enough about the subject.

-    2. IF the Proposal is not in line with the Community Charter(Values, Morals) then we block the respective Wallet Addres(we can tell the Wallet Address becuase it is recorded on chain, by using the TRanscation Hash)
+    2. IF the Proposal is not in line with the Community Charter(Values, Morals) then we block the respective Wallet Addres(we can tell the Wallet Address becuase it is recorded on chain, by using the Transcation Hash)

+    6. We are avoiding adding more complexity by not bringing in SIWE.
+Old saying from 42: "Keep it simple, Stupid"

 We will tweak these issues some more depending on the Executors, either a double stage proposal or Triple Timelock(Proposal, Executor, Feedback).

 We will cross that bridge when we come to it.